ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

-# TheLook E-Commerce Analytics — Growth, Retention, Funnel, RFM & Forecasting
+# TheLook E-Commerce Analytics: Growth, Retention, Funnel, RFM & Forecasting

 I built this project to practice the full data analyst workflow on a real e-commerce dataset.
 Not just writing SQL queries, but actually thinking through what the numbers mean and what a business should do about it.